 Ingredient notes

-Oil helps the cake stay moist and fluffy, compared to butter which can make a cake feel dry if it's not at room temperature.
+Oil keeps the cake soft, moist and fluffy.
+This is compared to butter which can make a cake feel dry over time.

 Baking powder and soda.
 We’re using double baking agents to counteract the high amount of fruit, which tends to weigh down a cake!